-Ninja's management agency is 'actively seeking to diversify' its talent pool
+Ninja's management firm is 'actively seeking to diversify' its talent pool

 Tyler "Ninja" Blevins ditched Twitch in mid-2019 to stream exclusively on Mixer, Microsoft's rival streaming service, in a deal reportedly worth up to $30 million.
 A few months later, Michael "Shroud" Grzesiek made the same move.
 Before the end of 2019, Jack "CouRage" Dunlop dropped Twitch for YouTube, while Twitch responded by snagging Benjamin "DrLupo" Lupo, Saqib "LIRIK" Zahid and Timothy "TimTheTatman" Betar.
 Each of these deals are reported to be worth millions of dollars per year.

-Every streamer in the previous paragraph is signed with Loaded, a management agency that sets up marketing and sponsorship deals between streamers and the companies that want to pay them.
+Every streamer in the previous paragraph is signed with Loaded, a management company that sets up marketing and sponsorship deals between streamers and the companies that want to pay them.
 Davidson joined Loaded this week as Vice President of Talent, leaving her role as senior esports manager at Riot.

 "With social interactions these days becoming more of a digital experience, and people being more interested in new forms of content, it isn't as much of a surprise to me that streaming has taken off like it has," Davidson said.
 "Content creators also have more tools and avenues than ever to attract audiences and brands, while the appetite for content is at an all-time high.
 It is exciting to be able to help creators develop their careers in this space."